api

 HeaderDescription

-x-ratelimit-limitMaximum requests allowed per minute
+x-ratelimit-limitmax requests allowed per minute

-x-ratelimit-remainingRequests remaining in the current window
+x-ratelimit-remainingrequests remaining in the current window

-x-ratelimit-afterSeconds until the next request is allowed (0 when not throttled)
+x-ratelimit-afterseconds until the next request is allowed (0 when not throttled)

-##Rate-limited responses
+##rate-limited responses

-When the limit is exceeded, the API returns HTTP 429 Too Many Requests:
+when the limit is exceeded, the API returns HTTP 429 Too Many Requests:

 JSON